mayashavin/estore-slice-library/README.md

 Once the build is finished and successful, you should be redirected to a success page.
 The URL of the hosted documentation should be available through the "**Visit**" button.
 You can customize it by changing the site name under the "**Settings**" tab of the new site dashboard.

 Congratulations!
 You documentation is now hosted and will update itself whenever you commit to your repository.

-## ☑️ &nbsp;Submission Checklist

-To keep track of your progress and to be sure not to miss anything here's a simple checklist you can use.
-Once everything ticks you should be ready to submit your library to us by tagging [@prismicio](https://twitter.com/prismicio) with #SliceContest on Twitter.

-- [ ] My library contains at least **5 different slices**
-- [ ] I have updated the [LICENSE](./LICENSE) to credit myself for my library
-- [ ] The Storybook documentation is hosted here: <!-- https://example.com -->
-- [ ] My library does not contain any non-public licensed assets

-> ☝️ For comprehensive rules refer to the contest [blog post](https://prismic.io/blog/slice-contest?utm_campaign=devexp&utm_source=github&utm_medium=slicecontestpost).